-- 2018-01-01 00:00:00 - LAS Point Classification: The point classification was performed as described below.
-The bare earth surface was manually reviewed to ensure correct classification on the Class 2 (Ground) points.
-After the bare-earth surface was finalized, it was then used to generate all hydro-breaklines through heads-up digitization.
-All ground (ASPRS Class 2) LiDAR data inside of the Lake Pond and Double Line Drain hydro-flattened breaklines were then classified to Water (ASPRS Class 9) using TerraScan macro functionality.
-A buffer of 1 meter was also used around each hydro-flattened feature to classify these ground (ASPRS Class 2) points to Ignored ground (ASPRS Class 10).
+- 2018-05-15 00:00:00 - LAS Point Classification: The point classification is performed as described below.
+The bare earth surface is then manually reviewed to ensure correct classification on the Class 2 (Ground) points.
+After the bare-earth surface is finalized, it is then used to generate all hydro-breaklines through heads-up digitization.
+All ground (ASPRS Class 2) lidar data inside of the Lake Pond and Double Line Drain hydro flattening breaklines were then classified to water (ASPRS

+Class 9) using TerraScan macro functionality.
+A buffer of 0.7 meters was also used around each hydro-flattened feature to classify these ground (ASPRS Class 2) points to Ignored ground (ASPRS Class 10).
 All Lake Pond Island and Double Line Drain Island features were checked to ensure that the ground (ASPRS Class 2) points were reclassified to the correct classification after the automated classification was completed.
 All overlap data was processed through automated functionality provided by TerraScan to classify the overlapping flight line data to approved classes by USGS.
 The overlap data was classified using standard LAS overlap bit.
 These classes were created through automated processes only and were not verified for classification accuracy.
 Due to software limitations within TerraScan, these classes were used to trip the withheld bit within various software packages.
 These processes were reviewed and accepted by USGS through numerous conference calls and pilot study areas.
-All data were manually reviewed and any remaining artifacts removed using functionality provided by TerraScan and TerraModeler.
-Global Mapper was used as a final check of the bare earth dataset.
-GeoCue was then used to create the deliverable industry-standard LAS files for both the All Point Cloud Data and the Bare Earth.
-Quantum Spatial, Inc. proprietary software was used to perform final statistical analysis of the classes in the LAS files, on a per tile level to verify final classification metrics and full LAS header information.
+All data was manually reviewed and any remaining artifacts removed using functionality provided by TerraScan and TerraModeler.
+Global Mapper us used as a final check of the bare earth dataset.
+GeoCue was then used to create the deliverable industry-standard LAS files for both the All Point Cloud Data and the Bare Earth, Prime Contractor, LLC proprietary software was used to perform final statistical analysis of the classes in the LAS files, on a per tile level to verify final classification metrics and full LAS header information.